georgeKon/ForBackBench/README.md

-Bootstrap DL Lite scenarios with `./scripts/bootstrap.sh <folder> dllite [data]` - add data if you also want to generate data Bootstrap ChaseBench scenarios with `./scripts/bootstrap.sh <folder> chasebench` The setup.sh script is used to automate the bootstrapping of multiple scenarios - edit it as you need
+Bootstrap DL Lite scenarios with `./scripts/bootstrap.sh <folder> dllite [data]` - add data if you also want to generate data Bootstrap ChaseBench scenarios with `./scripts/bootstrap.sh <folder> chasebench` The setup.sh script is used to automate the bootstrapping of multiple scenarios - edit it as you need.
+Within the bootstrap.sh script, you will need to change the SIZES list to match which data sizes you wish to generate.

 The generate.sh script automates data generation - use `./scripts/generate.sh <folder> <size>` where 'folder' is the top level scenario name and 'size' is a data size defined in the config.ini in tools/datagenerator